AndreasLrx/ecstasy/doc/Glossary.md

 ## Registry

 The registry is a centralized database or manager responsible for creating, managing, and tracking entities within the ECS.
 It maintains the relationships between entities and their components and provides essential functionality for entity lifecycle management.
+Sometimes called a `world` in other ECS frameworks.

 The registry contains: